-launched, the user is presented with two options: Evaluate a Single Image or a Folder of Images.
+This project aims to introduce an application that utilizes deep learning to evaluate MCQ answer-type exams.
+The application can be implemented in various educational institutions to streamline the evaluation process.
+When the application is launched, the user is presented with two options: Evaluate a Single Image or a Folder of Images.
 If the user selects the "Implement with Image" option, they are prompted to upload the Image, key, marks for the correct answer, and marks for the wrong answer.
 After filling in these fields, the user can press the "Result" button, and the marks obtained are displayed on the output screen.
 Alternatively, if the user selects the "Implement with Folder of Images" option, they are prompted to upload a zip file of images and an excel sheet with roll numbers, key, marks for the correct answer, and marks for the wrong answer.
 Upon filling in these fields and pressing the "Result" button, an excel sheet with marks is downloaded as output.

-II.
 LITERATURE SURVEY (RELATED WORK)

-- The paper by Jamshed Memon, Maira Sami, Rizwan Ahmed Khan, and Mueen Uddin in 2020 discusses the significance of Optical Character Recognition (OCR) in converting handwritten documents into analyzable, editable, and searchable data.
-They highlight the use of artificial intelligence and machine learning tools in this field. - Shubham Sanjay Mor, Shivam Solanki, and Saransh Gupta's 2019 paper presents a new approach to handwriting recognition using Deep learning and computer vision.
-They utilize the Emnist dataset and Convolutional Neural Networks (CNN) to create an Android application for handwritten text detection and conversion into digital form. - In a 2019 paper by NishaPawar1, ZainabShaikh2, PoonamShinde3, and Prof. Y.P.
-Warke, they discuss the increasing use of digital technology for capturing images containing textual data that needs to be stored or edited.
-They propose the use of

-Tesseract OCR Engine for Optical Character Recognition.
+- The paper by Jamshed Memon, Maira Sami, Rizwan Ahmed Khan, and Mueen Uddin in 2017 discusses the significance of Optical Character Recognition (OCR) in converting handwritten documents into analyzable, editable, and searchable data.
+They highlight the use of artificial intelligence and machine learning tools in this field. - Shubham Sanjay Mor, Shivam Solanki, and Saransh Gupta's 2017 paper presents a new approach to handwriting recognition using Deep learning and computer vision.
+They utilize the Emnist dataset and Convolutional Neural Networks (CNN) to create an Android application for handwritten text detection and conversion into digital form. - they discuss the increasing use of digital technology for capturing images containing textual data that needs to be stored or edited.
+They propose the use of Tesseract OCR Engine for Optical Character Recognition.

-• The 2017 article by Nada Farhani, Naim Terbeh, and Mounir Zrigui focuses on the conversion of information between different modalities such as text and image.
-They explore the evolution of human-machine communication and its impact on natural communication modalities such as speech, gestures, sound, and vision.
+• They explore the evolution of human-machine communication and its impact on natural communication modalities such as speech, gestures, sound, and vision.